|Back to Main Print This Page Email to a Friend|

 - Hang your arm that had surgery down.

 - Very carefully and slowly swing your loose arm around in circles.

-Your doctor or physical therapist will also teach you safe ways to move your arm and shoulder.
+Your surgeon or physical therapist will also teach you safe ways to move your arm and shoulder:

 Activities and movements you should try to avoid are: